Virginia and Truckee Railroad: Operations

 In February 2022, the V&T acquired three pieces of equipment from the Fillmore and Western Railway in Ventura County, California.
 These were an ex-CB&Q Pullman numbered 2205 and named Rancho Camulos, an ex-SP ALCO S-6 numbered 1059, and the body of a Pacific Fruit Express reefer.
-1059 was acquired as a replacement for D-2.
+1059, which famously appeared in Back to the Future Part III as the lead locomotive of the train that destroys the DeLorean time machine, was acquired as a replacement for D-2.

 In May 2022, the railroad acquired a Baldwin 2-8-2 from the Oregon Coast Scenic Railroad.
 The locomotive, No. 100, was built for the Charles R. McCormick Lumber Company in 1926, and ran on the Heber Valley Railroad from 1976 to 1989.
 The locomotive is currently at the Virginia City shops undergoing restoration work.
-It has been reassigned the tentative number 30 from SP 1251.
+It has been reassigned the number 30 from SP 1251.